martinberlin/cale-idf/README.md

 ### Requirements

-* esp32 or esp32S2 / C3 in branch [refactor/oop](https://github.com/martinberlin/cale-idf/tree/refactor/oop)
+* esp32 or esp32S2 / C3 in branch [develop](https://github.com/martinberlin/cale-idf/tree/develop)
-* Espressif IDF framework >= 4.2 (4.3 ideally)
+* Espressif IDF framework >= 4.2 (4.3 -> 4.4 ideally to support latest S3)
 * An epaper display (see [Wiki](https://github.com/martinberlin/cale-idf/wiki) for supported models)

-ESP32C3 also works as a target.
+ESP32C3 /S3 also works as a target.
 Please check also config-examples/C3-riscv-spi where is a PIN configuration that is prove to be working.
 Then just select one of the SPI examples, and do a:
  **idf.py set-target esp32c3**

+ **idf.py --preview set-target esp32s3**  (Only v4.4 since tried this only with beta3)

 Cale-idf is the official ESP-IDF firmware of our Web-Service [CALE.es](https://cale.es) and also the repository where the development of [CalEPD](https://github.com/martinberlin/CalEPD) epaper component takes place.
 The main class extends Adafruit GFX so this library has full geometric functions and also fonts including German/Spanish/French special characters support.

 ### 2022 update

 This year we are commited to explore the limits of using eink in ESP32.
 We will also try to make this compatible with Arduino-framework since we had many requests (Although not in our high-prio list) and lastly we will make this easy to handle and test for the developers using it the first time.
+Also in my top list is to make this work with latest Espressif workhorse, the ESP32S3, since it seems that with two LX7 cores is the fastest one so far.

 Please note that parallel driver epdiy is not anymore a requirement and after last update **epdiy V6** is not part of this repository, only linked as a git submodule.
 So in case you want to use our experimental implementation in C++, please pull the git submodules:

     git submodule update --init --recursive

+Also please notice that if you need to exclude any of the components, like for example epdiy or any other, the fastest and most straigh-forward way is to open the CMakeLists of that component and add as the first line:

+return()

+That will make this component not to get in the build process.
 If you are not using EPDiy to drive your epapers, this step is not needed.
 If you are, please go to:
 CalEPD/CMakeLists.txt